Morgan Stanley lifts Unilever PLC [UL] price estimate. Who else is bullish?

 Food banks across America report they are struggling to stock their shelves, affected by surging demand, supply chain issues, a decrease in donations, and the current economic landscape.
 To support communities across the country, Unilever U.S. is donating an estimated retail value of more than $13 million dollars in products.

-A sum of 2183678 shares traded at recent session while its average daily volume was at 2.81M shares.
-Unilever PLC shares reached a high of $49.75 and dropped to a low of $49.39 until finishing in the latest session at $49.53.

-The one-year UL stock forecast points to a potential downside of -2.4.
+Over the last 12 months, UL stock rose by 1.07%.
+The one-year Unilever PLC stock forecast points to a potential downside of -5.75.
 The average equity rating for UL stock is currently 2.60, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $127.39 billion, with 2.56 billion shares outstanding and 2.52 billion shares in the current float.
+Compared to the average trading volume of 2.85M shares, UL stock reached a trading volume of 2732871 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Unilever PLC [UL]: